JonahGroendal/inverse-trs/README.md

 ##### Better Stability with a Variable Collateralization Ratio
 ESSA's stablecoin should achieve greater stability than MakerDAO's DAI by allowing the collateralization ratio to vary with market forces.

-DAI has maintained its peg well for the vast majority of its existence, but durring a sharp drop in ETH price in March 2020, DAI deviated from its peg by over 20%.
+DAI has maintained its peg well for the vast majority of its existence, but during a sharp drop in ETH price in March 2020, DAI deviated from its peg by over 20%.
 I believe a hard collateralization ratio was at least partially to blame for the extreme deviation.
 Burning mass quantities of DAI through CDP liquidations and deleveraging caused demand for DAI to outstrip supply.

 ESSA always buys back (and burns) its stablecoins at a rate such that the stablecoin exactly holds its peg.
 To do so at any greater or lesser rate would, by the law of supply and demand, break the peg.
 This is achieved very simply: users can sell their stablecoins back to the ESSA to be burned at any time for exactly the peg amount.
 They can also mint new stablecoins for the peg amount.